Department of Political Science

 |PSCI 558||Organization Dynamics||3|

-Students will select three elective courses that support both their intellectual interests as well as their professional and career objectives.
+Students will select six elective courses that support both their intellectual interests as well as their professional and career objectives.
 We encourage students to explore the Political Science course catalog as well as course offerings from other departments to identify potential electives.
 Elective courses will be selected in cooperation with either the MPA Director or the student's Professional Paper Chairperson.
-Pre-career students (those entering the program with fewer than two years of progressively responsible professional work experience) will be required to complete a 3 credit, 300 work-hour internship as one of the three elective courses.
-Elective courses may be taken outside the Political Science Department and may include one 400 level course.
+Pre-career students (those entering the program with fewer than two years of progressively responsible professional work experience) will be required to complete a 3 credit, 300 work-hour internship as one of the six elective courses.
+Elective courses may be taken in our Political Science Department, and may include up to three 400 level courses with the consent of the student's advisor or committee chair.

 Professional Paper (3 credits)

-The Professional Paper course (PSCI 574 ) is taken during the student's last semester of course work.
+The Professional Paper course (PSCI 575 Directed Professional Research Project) is taken during the student's last semester of course work.
 The purpose of the Professional Paper is to allow MPA students an opportunity to effectively integrate underlying theories, concepts, themes, and patterns found throughout the program's course work into a final original research project.
 A formal presentation of the Professional Paper will be given to Public Administration and Political Science faculty, student peers, and other interested parties.
 All MPA students in the program are expected to attend these presentations.
 Completion of the Professional Papers must occur in the Fall or Spring semester, not during the summer.

 Transfer of Credits